boglarkasebestyen/javascriptmas2023/README.md

 See / interact with my solution [here](https://scrimba.com/scrim/cof6248c8af1b868bfb651fee ).

-## Day 4 - AI Christmas Joke Generator
+## Day 4 - AI Christmas joke generator
  - 🎄 Challenge:
  	- When clicked, the doors should open to reveal a festive joke.
  - 🎁 Hints: